 The Authorised Professional Practice (APP) has been approved by the College of Policing as the official and most up-to-date source of professional practice on policing.
 The Joint Specialist Operations Unit for South Yorkshire and Humberside Police have adopted APP as their Statement of Agreed Policy.
 This is the agreed policy Civil Emergencies and you may wish to refer to the APP section now.

-This policy applies to all South Yorkshire and Humberside Police Officers and staff who respond to, and are responsible for the planning, management and resolution of emergency incidents.
-The only exception will be in respect of Critical Incidents, which is subject to a separate, but linked policy, D51259 Critical Incident Management.
+This policy applies to all South Yorkshire Police Officers and staff who respond to, and are responsible for the planning, management and resolution of emergency incidents.
+The only exception will be in respect of Critical Incidents, which is subject to a separate, but linked policy, P3 Critical Incident Management.

-In terms of Business Continuity Management, it applies to all parts of both Forces, with implementation being the responsibility of each Command Head/District Commander and Departmental Head.
+In terms of Business Continuity Management, it applies to all parts of the Force, with implementation being the responsibility of the Command Head/District Commander and Departmental Head.

-It also applies to the management of out-sourced contracts and requires that appropriate Business Continuity processes are included in such contracts, so that an acceptable standard of service can be maintained following a disruption to either South Yorkshire and Humberside Police or the contractor.
+It also applies to the management of out-sourced contracts and requires that appropriate Business Continuity processes are included in such contracts, so that an acceptable standard of service can be maintained following a disruption to South Yorkshire or the contractor.

 To provide a structured approach to emergency planning.
 To facilitate an effective, professional and structured response to any emergency, regardless of the cause, including operating within a CBRN or Hazardous Environment.
 This will allow for a controlled, consistent and safe response to relevant situations working with partners who work to the same roles and responsibilities.

-Guidance on how to recognise when an incident has the potential to become or has escalated to a major incident is contained within the APP Guidance.
 This provides Officers with the knowledge and information necessary for them to effectively resolve these incidents and to give all officers and staff access to definitive advice about their roles, responsibilities and the procedures concerned with the management of major incidents.
+The definition of a Major Incident:

 As per the Police National CBRN Centre, CBRN is the threatened and/or deliberate release of a Chemical, Biological, Radiological or Nuclear material with deliberate criminal, malicious or murderous intent, targeted at a given population and/or economic or symbolic points.
 This could be done either on their own or in combination with each other and conventional explosives.
 Even the smallest release, once shown or believed to be deliberate, will have significant impact on public or political opinion and will require an immediate and coordinated multi-agency response.